 10. Romance disappears from your relationship

-A woman who had been married eight years once reached out to our relationship experts to share how the lack of romance and affection was affecting her married life and that she felt tired of trying.
+A woman who had been married for eight years once reached out to our relationship experts to share how the lack of romance and affection was affecting her married life and that she felt tired of trying.

 Romantic gestures are a must for the sustenance of any relationship.
-Of course, as you and your relationship mature, the expression of romance and affection change to, and that’s only natural.
+Of course, as you and your relationship mature, the expressions of romance and affection change to, and that’s only natural.
 Your partner may no longer bring you flowers or shower you with gifts every now and then, but a kiss planted on the forehead, cuddling up while watching TV can go a long way in letting you know that you’re loved.

 If that’s missing from your relationship and your partner dismisses the idea of romantic gestures as childish and immature, it’s another box checked in the long list of ways you’re being taken for granted.